-- Disabled DMZ is disabled. - Enabled The selected PC is a standard PC on your LAN, but it will receive any "unknown" connections and data, as described above.
+- Disabled DMZ is disabled. - Enabled- The selected PC will receive any "unknown" connections and data, as described above.

 Multi-DMZ

 This feature is only available if your ISP has allocated you multiple Internet IP addresses.

 If you have multiple Internet IP addresses, you can assign one DMZ PC for each Internet IP address.